Zehua-Chen/language-notes/html/elements/Input.md

 # Events

-- `onfocus`: when the user clicked on the element and begin to be able to edit its content
+- `onfocus`: when the input has just entered focus
-- `onblur`: when the user is no longer editing the element
+- `onblur`: when the input element is no longer in focus